Transforming Hearts Through Healthcare

 I wrote my story down so that others might know the same joy that I’ve found in Christ and in practicing life-affirming medicine.
 I want others to know that they are not beyond the Lord’s mercy and there is healing after abortion and regret.
 I want medical students to know that they can do what I did and walk away from the medical status quo.

 I pray that my story blesses you in a small way.
-You can order your copy from Ignatius Press here and pre-order on Amazon.
+You can order your copy from Ignatius Press here.

 2021 Annual Report

 In 2021 we continued to weather the storm of the pandemic and we are stronger than ever.
 Appointments, deliveries, and the assistance we provide to women in need all increased in 2021, thanks to your support as patients and donors.